Your shiny wrapper’s lost its sheen

 The style, class, lovely table manners and titles given by the Queen are appealing and shiny on the outside – like a beautifully wrapped sweet.
 However, take that wrapper off and sometimes you discover something rotten.

-I might not point my knife in at the end of the meal (!), but I’m always sure to thank the waiter and make polite (2 way) conversation around the table ensuring everyone is included.
+I’m always sure to thank the waiter and make polite (2 way) conversation around the table ensuring everyone is included.
 I don’t have a title from the queen for my charity work, but I was brought up with good manners and I’m polite.
-We’re all equals and each person has value – you’re no better than anyone else.
+We’re all equal and each person has value – you’re no better than anyone else.
 As my mum says, ‘treat others as you wish to be treated yourself.’

 I’m a sweet with a plain wrapper but I’m shiny on the inside!
 I just need to work on the shiny wrapping.